Investigation finds Syria likely behind 2018 chlorine attack

 “The cylinder ruptured and released chlorine over a large area, affecting 12 named individuals,” the watchdog said in a statement.
 Those affected all survived, the report said.

-As part of the investigation, experts interviewed witnesses, analyzed samples and remnants collected from the town as well reviewing symptoms reported by casualties and studying satellite imagery and modelling gas dispersion patterns.
+As part of the investigation, experts interviewed witnesses, analyzed samples and remnants collected from the town as well reviewing symptoms reported by casualties and studying satellite imagery and modeling gas dispersion patterns.

-The OPCW cannot hold individuals criminally responsible for attacks.
+The OPCW can’t hold individuals criminally responsible for attacks.
 The report will be shared with the organization’s member states and the United Nations.
+The report will likely be discussed at a meeting of the OPCW member states later this month.

+The investigative team was established after Russia blocked the extension of a joint investigation mechanism set up by the U.N. and OPCW in 2015.
+That team accused Syria of using chlorine in at least two attacks in 2014 and 2015 and of unleashing sarin in an aerial attack on Khan Sheikhoun in April 2017 that killed about 100 people.